 Photos Live Forever Online, but Not On Google

 Even if you’re ultimately able to get a photo removed from the Internet, remember that it’s never really gone.
 The photo may have been cached by Google or saved on the Wayback Machine (yes, it’s a real thing).
 It is technically still possible to find embarrassing photos that you’ve had removed.
 However, most people searching for your reputation will not be persistent or knowledgeable enough to find it, so removal is typically an effective option.

 Still, it’s something to keep in mind next time you pose for a photo with a drink in your hand.

-If you’re able to have an image successfully removed from the Internet, you can help speed up the process of removal on Google by using Google’s Remove Outdated Content tool.
+If you’re able to have an image successfully removed from the source, you can remove it from Google requesting removal of outdated content.
 This tool allows you to tell Google when an image is removed from a website and let them know it should not longer appear in search results.

 How to Bury a Photo in Google Image Results

 Just like negative links, if you can’t get images removed, it’s best to simply bury them.
 That means the image will still exist on Google and the internet, but it will be pushed so far down on image search results that most people searching for you simply won’t see it.
 The basic strategy is to share and spread enough good images related to your name that hardly anyone can see the bad images you’d like to erase.